JuJu2181/2048.io/README.md

 # 2048 GAME
 - 2048 game written in Vanilla JS
-- UI not that good looking so feel free to contribute
+- UI not that good looking and also not mobile responsive so feel free to contribute